 Phillip H. Buchanan

-Phil was named Assistant Vice President of Gift Planning on July 1, 2008 and has served as Senior Philanthropic Advisor since September 2004.
+Phil was named Senior Philanthropic Counsel for Duke University on July 1, 2016, after serving as the Assistant Vice President for Gift Planning since 2008.
 He joined Duke in January 2002 as the Director of Planned Giving.
-Phil also serves as President of Duke University Philanthropies, Inc., having served as Vice President from 2004-2006.
-Prior to joining Duke, Phil worked nine years for Virginia Tech and held four different positions during that time, the most recent being Senior Director of Development.
-Phil is an attorney, and a primary focus of his work at Duke involves helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal, or financial planning.
-His work includes charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate, closely held companies, partnerships, IRD assets, and other complex gift arrangements.
+Phil also has served as President of Duke University Philanthropies, Inc. since 2006 and formerly as Vice President from 2004-2006.
+He is an attorney and his primary focus at Duke involves helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal, or financial planning.
+Phil’s work includes charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate, closely held companies, partnerships, IRD assets, and other complex gift arrangements.

 Sarah K. Fish T'82